-Each year nearly 600 people, businesses, foundations, and social organizations make a financial contribution to CLiF.
+Each year more than 700 people, businesses, foundations, and social organizations make a financial contribution to CLiF.
 We rely entirely on the support of these generous donors.
 We do not receive any state or federal funds.

 We hope you enjoy meeting some of our kind supporters – and we hope you will join them!